compjour/compjour-class-site/source/homework/usajobs-part-4.md

+### 1. * Find all single location positions.

-### 11. Find job positions that are only International.
+### 2. * Find all single-location listings that are in a U.S. state

-### 12. Of the job positions that are international, find the one that has the most locations.
-And make a Google Map of those locations.
-And a table.

-### 13. Find the 10 highest paying job titles

-### 14. For each state, find the highest paying job that exists only in that state.
+### 3. For each state, find the highest paying job in that state

+### 4. Make a map and table from that data.

+### 5. Of all physician jobs, get a list of all cities, and make a Google map of those cities.